UK government moves to defuse parliamentary row over onshore wind | Politics

 - United Kingdom

-With an election due in two years, some Conservatives are urging Sunak to take a bolder approach to try to win back voters increasingly disillusioned with politics and to turn around opinion polls which suggest Labour would easily win a new vote.
+With an election due in two years, some Conservatives are urging Sunak to take a bolder approach to try to win back voters increasingly disillusioned with politics and to turn around opinion polls which suggest Labour would easily win.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)